niklosb/CourseraMachineLearningProject/README.md

 How to Use
 ------------------------------
 Download the training and testing data below.
-Put the contents of this repository and the two files below in a common directory.
+Put the two files in a directory with the contents of this directory.
 Run MLAnalysis in R/Rstudio.

+Note: Additional packages may need to be installed.

 Project Requirements
 ------------------------------